fractalnetworksco/selfhosted-gateway/README.md

 $ make gateway
 ```

 A link is a dedicated WireGuard tunnel that has host name routed and SNI routed traffic to port 8080 and 8433 of the Caddy based `fractalnetworks/gateway-client:latest` container

-SSH is used to communicate with the Gateway when creating links.
+SSH is used to communicate with the Gateway to create links.

-2. From your local network the following command will generate a Docker Compose snippet that will expose the Docker Compose `nginx` listening on port `80` to the world at `https://nginx.selfhosted.pub`
+2. From the machine you would like to expose to the public Internet, run the following command to generate a Docker Compose snippet that will expose the hypothetical Docker Compose service `nginx`, listening on port `80` to the world at `https://nginx.selfhosted.pub`

 ```
 $ make docker